Stuck with U: Music videos

 The accompanying music video was released on May 8, 2020, alongside the song's official release.
 It consists of clips sent in by young fans who would have attended prom in 2020 but are unable to do so due to the COVID-19 pandemic, as well as people who are stuck inside spending time with loved ones.
-The video was directed Rory Kramer, Alfredo Flores, Grande, Bieber, and Braun.
-It also features shots of celebrities like Kendall and Kylie Jenner, Demi Lovato, 2 Chainz, Paula Abdul, Stephen and Ayesha Curry, Elizabeth Gillies, Gwyneth Paltrow, Eric Stonestreet, Chance the Rapper, Kate Hudson, Lil Dicky, GaTa, Sheel Mohnot, Michael Bublé, Jaden Smith, Ashton Kutcher and Mila Kunis, as well as Bieber with his wife Hailey Bieber.
+The video was directed by Rory Kramer and Alfredo Flores, with Grande, Bieber, and Braun contributing clips.
+It also features Kendall and Kylie Jenner, Demi Lovato, 2 Chainz, Paula Abdul, Stephen and Ayesha Curry, Elizabeth Gillies, Gwyneth Paltrow, Eric Stonestreet, Chance the Rapper, Kate Hudson, Lil Dicky, GaTa, Sheel Mohnot, Michael Bublé, Jaden Smith, Ashton Kutcher and Mila Kunis, as well as Bieber with his wife Hailey Bieber.
 Grande used the video to reveal her new relationship.
-She was spotted embracing a man towards the end of the video, and a couple of seconds later the man was revealed to be Dalton Gomez, a real estate agent who eventually became Grande's husband before their divorce in 2024.
+She was spotted embracing a man towards the end of the video, and a couple of seconds later, the man was revealed to be Dalton Gomez, a real estate agent who eventually became Grande's husband before their divorce in 2024.

 Bieber also posted a lyric video with an animation of the house drawn in the cover.
 The video was created by Katia Temkin and the artwork of the house was made by Liana Finck.
 A fan-made Prom Scenes video that shows prom scenes from movies was released on Bieber's YouTube channel on May 9.
 On May 11, he released a Mother's Day Edition of the music video.

 The music video earned two VMA nominations at the 2020 MTV Video Music Awards, for Best Collaboration and Best Music Video from Home, winning the latter.